We Treat Unexplained Infertility Naturally

 - The body tends to create more adhesions as it heals from the very surgery designed to remove them.

 Post-surgical adhesions were the focus of a large, ten-year study.
 Lancet, a leading medical journal, reported that 35% of all open abdominal or pelvic surgery patients were readmitted to the hospital more than twice to treat post-surgical adhesions, during the 10 years after their original surgery.
-(Ellis et al., 1999) Many follow-up surgeries (22%) occurred in the first year after surgery, and “readmissions continued steadily throughout the 10-year period” of the study.
+(Ellis et al., 1999) Many follow-up surgeries (22%) occurred in the first year after surgery, and “readmissions continued steadily throughout the 10-year period” the study noted.